 One thing you may have noticed about how broadband internet providers market their plans is that their advertised top speeds are almost always "up to" and not guaranteed.
 That way, customers who are paying for a 50 Mbps connection but only getting 38 Mbps can't really complain.
 After all, nothing in the ISP's literature actually promised 50 Mbps!

 It may seem sneaky, but it's actually really smart.
 Chances are that you are getting the internet connection you're paying for - sometimes.
 The reason you aren't getting the speeds your broadband internet provider sold you on day in and day out is actually fairly complicated.
-The following will not only explain why your super fast connection can seem sluggish at times, but will also give you some tips that may just help you get the top speeds you're paying for.
+The following will not only explain why your super fast connection can seem sluggish at times but will also give you some tips that may just help you get the top speeds you're paying for.

-What We Mean By Speed
+What We Mean by Internet Speed

 So are you getting all the bandwidth you're paying for?
 Maybe yes, maybe no. Even if you haven't noticed a slowdown, a lot of what you'll read below can still be useful.